Liao dynasty: Daozong (1055–1101)

 Economically the Liao dynasty suffered greatly from natural disasters during Daozong's reign.
-Starting from 1065, not a year went by without an area being struck by some natural disaster.
-At first it was mainly the southern agricultural regions that were effected but in the 1080s and 1090s, the tribal areas also seem to have experienced immense suffering, resulting in displaced families and vagrants.
+Starting from 1065, every year an area was struck by some natural disaster.
+At first it was mainly the southern agricultural regions that were affected but in the 1080s and 1090s, the tribal areas also experienced immense suffering, resulting in displaced families and vagrants.
 The government constantly lost revenue due to payments of relief and the granting of tax exemptions.
 In 1074, the Eastern Capital region was hit by severe flooding, after which orders were given to construct flood control works.
 This was opposed on grounds that the necessary labor levies involved would cause even greater hardship and unrest.
 In the winter of 1082–83, unusually heavy snowfall killed up to 60–70 per cent of tribal livestock and horses.